 Tuesday 20th August 2019.

 When Bob did the trip up the volcano with the first Oyster World Rally 6 years ago, it was simply a truck ride to the volcano and then a hike up to the top.
-Today, the islanders, having capitalized on the tourist’s interest and have made it more of an event.
+Today, the islanders, having capitalized on the tourist’s interest and have made it much more of an event.

 Once the all important safety instructions had been issued, a person from the audience is invited to present the Chief with Kava, who then goes away to decide if we’re allowed to visit the volcano, meanwhile, the local people in their traditional grass skirts arrive to perform a dance.
 After the initial dance, we (the tourists) were invited to join in, which involves much vigorous stamping of the feet and shouting, I didn’t partake, mainly for fear of dislocating a hip.
-Obviously Paul (from Babe) was first up to dance, and with typically tremendous enthusasiam.
+Obviously Paul (from Babe) was first up to dance, and with his typically tremendous enthusasiam.
 Following the dance the Chief reappears, and having consulted with the volcano (!) grants his permission for us all to visit the volcano.

 We were all issued a number, for the pick up truck that was to deliver us to the foot of the volcano.
 Then another bone shaking ride followed, through jungle, via pot-holed dirt tracks to the base.
 The path up was steep, very steep in places, and quite slippery due to all the ash underfoot.